shubhampotdar/jsfundamentals/Scope/Scope.md

 >> 9
  */
  ```
-* Js is a lexically scoped language I.e. all scopes are decided during compile time.
+* Js is a __lexically scoped__ language I.e. all scopes are decided during compile time.
-* JS program runs in two phases: compilation phase and execution phase.
+* JS program runs in two phases: __compilation phase__ and __execution phase__.
 In the first phase all the formal declarations and statements starting with “function” are compiled and their scope is set.
 During the second phase all the assignments, function calls etc are executed ( source and target references are decided)
-* IIFE - immediately invoked function expression.
+* __IIFE - immediately invoked function expression__.
 Variables declared inside it cannot be accessed outside the life scope.
 Prevents polluting scope.
 ```javascript
 // IIFE - immediately invoked function expressions-------------------- var v1 = 1;